Information for Parents and Caregivers

 Did You Know?...

-- At only 30 miles per hour, a 10-pound baby would require 300 pounds of restraining force to be kept safe in a crash.
+- At only 30 miles per hour, a child weighing 10 pounds would require 300 pounds of restraining force to be safely contained by the harness in their car seat in a crash.
+A 30-pound child traveling at 10 miles per hour would require the same amount of restraining force in their car seat.